Close Banner

 Tips for Disney World Character Dining

-We've done a lot of character dining over the years and have some additional tips for getting the most out of the experience.
+We've had the opportunity to experience character dining over the years and have some additional tips to help you get the most out of the experience.

-- We personally prefer choosing breakfast for character dining.
+• We personally prefer choosing breakfast for character dining.
 Most locations only offer characters during breakfast.
-However, some have them at lunch and dinner.
-We like that breakfast is at a cheaper price.
+However, some have them at lunch and/or dinner.
+We appreciate that breakfast is offered at a lower price.
 Plus, you can't go wrong with breakfast food (Mickey waffles, anyone?).
 Furthermore, this allows flexibility for the rest of our day.
 Lunch and dinner are still great options, as well.
-Just be sure to double-check which characters are offered during certain times.
+Be sure to double-check which characters are available during specific times.

 To summarize, character dining is a fun way to sprinkle a little extra Disney magic into your day!
 Which character dining at Disney World will you choose?
 Be sure to check out our rankings (linked above) to see which are our froggy favorites!